BaseMax/ComposeDockerNginxPHP/README.md

 ### How to configure Ansible

 > **Warning**
-> For now only work in ubuntu servers
+> For now only work in ubuntu servers.

 Ansible is an open-source software provisioning, configuration management, and application-deployment tool.
 It is used to automate the management of remote servers, including the installation and configuration of software.
 If you want deploy this stack on one or more remote servers you must use [ansible playbooj](https://github.com/BaseMax/ComposeDockerNginxPHP/blob/main/ansible/playbook.yml).